 - Shut down the appliance by turning down the thermostat and let the appliance completely cool down.
-After the appliance has cooled down, unplug it and remove the ash drawer. - The wire leads to the igniter are connected to the wire harness with 1/4 inch male / female spade connectors.
+After the appliance has cooled down, unplug it and remove the ash drawer. - 2.
+The wire leads to the igniter are connected to the wire harness with 1/4 inch (6mm) male / female spade connectors.
+These wires will pull forward approximately 4 to 5 inches (102mm to 127mm) through the grommet at the back of the ash drawer chamber.
 Disconnect the spade connections and remove the igniter from the chamber.
-Loosen thumb screw and slide igniter out. - Install new igniter into the chamber and tighten thumb screw.
+Loose the thumb screw and slide igniter out (Figure 27.1). - 3.
+Install new igniter into the chamber and tighten the thumb screw.
 Re-connect the wires to the 2 leads with the spade connectors. - 4.
+Push excess wire leads back through the grommet, one wire at a time, to take-up the 4 to 5 inches (102mm to 107mm) previously pulled out.
+This will keep the wires out of the way of the ash drawer.
 Double check that the igniter wires are clear of any movement, i.e. ash drawer, fire pot cleaning rod, cleaning slide plates, etc. - 5.
-Re-install the ash drawer and side panel and re-connect the power.
+Re-install the ash drawer and then re-install the side panel and re-connect the power.